 That's it!
 Craig is a simple bot with no desire but to record for you!

-Your audio can be downloaded in a variety of modern audio formats: FLAC, MPEG-4 AAC, Ogg Vorbis and WAV.
+Your audio can be downloaded in a variety of modern audio formats, including FLAC, MPEG-4 AAC, Audacity, and many more.
 Confused?
 Read my ranty primer on digital audio.

 No matter how long your recording is, no matter how many speakers are recorded, and even if speakers join late, every audio file delivered will be in perfect sync with each other, and every file is named for the speaker, so editing is a breeze.